Urban-Analytics/INTEGRATE/_sources/intro.md

 #  Integrated Analysis of Social Media and Hedonic House Prices for Neighbourhood Change (INTEGRATE)

+This is the website for the INTEGRATE project, a collaboration between the University of Leeds (UK), the VNU University of Science (Vietnam), the Vietnam Japan University, and the University of Auckland.

 ## Project Overview

 This research project aims to develop innovative methods for analysing changes in